-Identifying source of salmonella in raw pet foodFebruary 24th, 2014 in Diseases, Conditions, Syndromes /
+Identifying source of salmonella in raw pet foodFebruary 24, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 Americans embrace their pets as members of the family and, in an effort to provide a healthy, natural diet, may opt to use raw pet food.
 However, they could be putting themselves and their children at risk for foodborne illnesses.